How to read this book

 Dynamic Documents with R and knitr (Xie 2015) provides a thorough introduction to the knitr package (Xie 2020d) (note that R Markdown is only one of the document formats that knitr supports).
 If you want to read a shorter version, you may find Karl Broman’s minimal tutorial “knitr in a knutshell” helpful.

-bookdown: Authoring Books and Technical Documents with R Markdown (Xie 2016): a short book as the official documentation of the bookdown package (Xie 2020c), which is designed to simplify the creation of long-format documents in R Markdown.
+bookdown: Authoring Books and Technical Documents with R Markdown (Xie 2016) is a short book as the official documentation of the bookdown package (Xie 2020c), which is designed to simplify the creation of long-format documents in R Markdown.

 Where relevant, this book provides references to these existing resources.
 By the way, the official R Markdown website also contains a lot of resources that you may find helpful: https://rmarkdown.rstudio.com.